Location & Position

 3. Colic Impression

-Location: Right lobe, lower part of visceral surface
+Location: Right lobe, lower visceral surface

 Caused by: Right colic flexure (hepatic flexure)